 We will continue to monitor and manage absence trends to identify where the organisation could introduce best practice interventions and to ensure that our employees keep and sustain good attendance.
 We will use our capability process to support employees through periods of absence and help them to improve their situation where this falls within the ability of the Service to do so.

-The actions under this theme are fully informed by both the findings of the 2023 inspection conducted by HMICFRS; and the relevant Fire Standards Board, National Fire Standard.
+The actions under this theme are fully informed by the findings of the 2023 inspection conducted by HMICFRS.

 - Ensuring fairness and promoting diversity - Promoting the right values and culture